Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 were used by the [digital library of PSL], a French university.
 Next improvements were done for various projects.
 The auto-completion was built for the future digital library of [Campus Condorcet].
-The aggregated fields feature was built for the future digital library [Corpus du Louvre].
+The aggregated fields feature was built for the digital library [Corpus du Louvre].

 [Advanced Search]: https://gitlab.com/Daniel-KM/Omeka-S-module-AdvancedSearch